header logo

 Last minute goals in football history: Andres Iniesta: Spain 1-0 Netherlands (2010 FIFA World Cup Final)

-As time ran out in the second period of extra time, Spain pressed for one last chance.
-A ball from behind found Fernando Torres.
-His pass was blocked but the ball found Cesc Fabregas, who quickly pushed the ball into the box for Andres Iniesta.
-With just a neat control with his right foot, Iniesta fired a decisive shot, sending the ball beyond the reach of Maarten Stekelenburg, bringing a 1-0 victory.
-That moment not only helped Spain win the World Cup but also forever engraved Iniesta's name in football history.
+As time was about to expire in the second period of extra time, Spain pressed desperately for one last chance.
+A long pass from the midfield found Fernando Torres.
+His pass was intercepted, but the ball deflected to Cesc Fabregas, who swiftly threaded it into the box for Andres Iniesta.
+With a deft touch, Iniesta fired a decisive shot, sending the ball beyond Maarten Stekelenburg and securing a 1-0 victory.
+That moment not only clinched Spain's World Cup victory but also etched Iniesta's name into football history.

 3. Michael Thomas: Arsenal 2-0 Liverpool (1988/89 Championship Final)

-The 1988/89 English football season was extended by several months due to the Hillsborough disaster, which meant that the decisive match between Liverpool and Arsenal had to be postponed until after the FA Cup final.
-Liverpool had fought hard to win the FA Cup, but went into the game with a three-point lead against Arsenal.
-That meant Arsenal needed to win and win by at least two goals to win the title.
+The 1988/89 English football season was extended by several months due to the Hillsborough disaster.
+As a result, the decisive match between Liverpool and Arsenal was postponed until after the FA Cup final.
+Liverpool had fought hard to win the FA Cup but went into the game with a three-point lead against Arsenal.
+This meant Arsenal needed to win by at least two goals to claim the title.

 Best last minute goals in football history: Michael Thomas: Arsenal 2-0 Liverpool (1988/89 Championship Final)